 Dangerous Places in Colombia

 We don’t necessarily align our thoughts with the US government, but this time we do and with good reason: I strongly recommend you take the advice.
-At present, the USA Government travel advice for Colombia restricts travel to these high-risk areas:
+It is also important to know where not to go in Colombia: At present, the USA Government travel advice for Colombia restricts travel to these high-risk areas:

 • Arauca, Cauca (excluding Popayán)